Invites Guide

 .reInit()

-In your BranchReferralInitListener Invite link should be parsed to SLRInviteData.
-The SLRInviteData.fromJsonObject() will return SLRInviteData if this was referral link originated from StreamLayer SDK, otherwise the function will return null.
-SLRInviteData contains info about user which was invited you in app.
-You can execute your own logic here or pass SLRInviteData to another screen - just call StreamLayer.handleInvite() at the end of it.
-This function will find the StreamLayerFragment by tag and forward the payload to it based on Deep Linking routes.
-You also can show general the SDK Invite welcome dialog(or skip this step) and redirect user to your auth flow.
+}In your BranchReferralInitListener, the invite link is parsed to SLRInviteData.
+The SLRInviteData.fromJsonObject() method returns an SLRInviteData object if the referral link originated from the StreamLayer SDK; otherwise it returns null.
+SLRInviteData contains information about the user who sent the invitation.
+You can execute custom logic or pass SLRInviteData to another screen — call StreamLayer.handleInvite() at the end.
+This function finds the StreamLayerFragment by tag and forwards the payload based on deep linking routes.
+You can also show the SDK's built-in invite welcome dialog or redirect the user to your auth flow.

-Custom Invite links
+Custom Invite Links

 StreamLayer.setInviteRequestHandler(object: SLRInviteRequestHandler{